 Based in Lewisville, Texas, CareView Communications has created an innovative system to enhance patient monitoring and safety.
 Using infrared cameras in patient rooms to deliver real-time visual monitoring around the clock, the CareView system helps hospitals reduce sitter costs, reduce patient falls and injuries, manage patient flow and improve internal communications.
 The company’s system currently is in use in thousands of beds in more than 100 hospitals nationwide.
 Steven G. Johnson, the company’s president and CEO, is a 1981 Simpson College graduate and member of the Simpson Board of Trustees.
 For more information: www.care-view.com.

 LCS is a leading provider of high- quality senior lifestyle products and services.
-Established in 1971, the LCS Family of Companies provide full-service senior living management, development, group purchasing, and home health for continuing care retirement communities (CCRC), and stand-alone rental assisted living and memory care communities.
-LCS is a national company that currently manages 125 communities, 16 home health offices, 250+ supplier contracts, and employs 550 people.
-The company is expanding its real estate platform with ownership interest in 40+ senior living communities, many of which are currently under development.
-Joel Nelson, the company’s president and chief operating officer, is a 1986 Simpson College graduate.
-Rick Exline, executive vice president/director of senior living management for the not-for-profit CCRC division, is a 1978 Simpson graduate.
+Based in Des Moines, the LCS Family of Companies focus on development, operations management, marketing and sales management, and strategic planning for Life Plan Communities, rental independent living, assisted living, and memory care communities nationwide.
+LCS also provides a full-service real estate private equity enterprise, insurance, national purchasing consulting services.
+LCS is a national company that currently manages 130 communities, 16 home health offices, 250+ supplier contracts, and employs 600+ people.
+Joel Nelson, the company’s president and CEO, is a 1986 Simpson College graduate.
+Rick Exline, EVP/senior managing director of Life Plan Communities, is a 1978 Simpson graduate.
 For more information: www.lcsnet.com.

 Guided by Christian compassion, WesleyLife is a nonprofit organization enhancing the independence, health and well being of older adults.
 The organization’s vision is to transform the aging experience so people live longer, healthier lives.
 WesleyLife offers health and wellness services in 15 Iowa counties through its Communities for Healthy Living, three adult day services programs and an array of services delivered to people wherever they call home.
 WesleyLife has implemented a range of strategies aimed at developing a qualified, sustainable workforce in the midst of the increasing demands in healthcare.
 For more information about WesleyLife, please visit www.wesleylife.org.